Tradias/asio-grpc/README.md

 <sup><a href='/example/hello-world-server.cpp#L32-L58' title='Snippet source file'>snippet source</a> | <a href='#snippet-server-side-helloworld' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-More examples for things like streaming RPCs, double-buffered file transfer with io_uring, libunifex-based coroutines and sharing a thread with an io_context can be found in the [example](/example) directory.
+More examples for things like streaming RPCs, double-buffered file transfer with io_uring, libunifex-based coroutines, sharing a thread with an io_context and generic clients/servers can be found in the [example](/example) directory.

 # Requirements